Probabilistic deconstruction of a theory of gravity, Part I: flat space: Introduction

 We are thus led to propose the following: JT gravity is in fact a theory concerning a quantum stochastic process, where an observable takes values in a two-dimensional measure space.
-The dilaton or \textit{area of compactified space} solved for by Einstein's equations is a \textit{probability distribution}\footnote{Note that we use the term probability even when a measure or distribution does not integrate to one.
+The dilaton or \textit{area of compactified space} solved for by Einstein's equations is a \textit{probability density}\footnote{Note that we use the term probability even when a measure or measure times density does not integrate to one.
 See Section \ref{sec: prbth} for an explanation of our usage.} evolving under the process.
-In the flat case of the theory, the measure space is flat and the process is Markov in the classical limit, as well as satisfying a weaker condition of \textit{local Markovianity} which persists to next order in the semi-classical expansion.\footnote{This is implicit in the generator equation \eqref{Einslong} and will be discussed in Section \ref{sec: probev}.} The anti-de Sitter case differs in that we have access to a boundary quantum system which induces the relevant quantum stochastic process,\footnote{In classical probability theory, a stochastic process may be induced by a dynamical system of matter, but is intrinsically defined without reference to any such system; see Section \ref{sec: prbth}.
-We have proposed to define a quantum stochastic process in a similarly self-contained manner, in terms of joint quantum distributions that integrate to one and satisfy marginalization relations.} and also that local Markovianity is broken, though at subleading order in the semi-classical expansion.
-The resulting term in the generator equation \eqref{bckgen} is precisely the cosmological constant term in Einstein's equations and can be derived using the full propagator of the position observable rather than its flat asymptotics.
-This will be discussed in \cite{sequel}.
+In the flat case of the theory, the measure space is flat and the process is Markov in the classical limit.
+The anti-de Sitter case differs foremost in that we have access to a boundary quantum system which induces the relevant quantum stochastic process.\footnote{In classical probability theory, a stochastic process may be induced by a dynamical system of matter, but is intrinsically defined without reference to any such system; see Section \ref{sec: prbth}.
+We are proposing to define a quantum stochastic process in a similarly self-contained manner, in terms of joint quantum distributions that integrate to one and satisfy marginalization relations.} Einstein's equations including the cosmological constant term can be derived using the full propagator of the boundary of anti-de Sitter JT gravity rather than its flat asymptotics.
+This derivation and a precise characterization of the associated stochastic process will be given in \cite{Suh22}.